 Article 31: The implementation of fundraising activities shall respect and preserve the lawful rights and interests of fundraising targets, shall assure fundraising targets' right to know, and must not use means such as false information to trick or entice fundraising targets into making donations.

-Article 32: Forced apportionment, or covert forced apportionment, must not be used in carrying out fundraising activities, and public order, business production and operations, and residents' lives must not be obstructed. [trans. note 'forced apportionment' '摊派' occurs where members of an organization are each compelled to pay a set portion of a donation]
+Article 32: Forced apportionment, or covert forced apportionment, must not be used in carrying out fundraising activities, public order, business production and operations, and residents' lives must not be obstructed. [trans. note 'forced apportionment' '摊派' occurs where members of an organization are each compelled to pay a set portion of a donation]

-Article 34: "Charitable donations" as used in this law refers to voluntary and uncompensated activities conducted by natural persons, legal persons and other organizations in donating assets for charitable purposes.
+Article 34: "Charitable donations" as used in this law refers to voluntary and uncompensated activities conducted by natural persons, legal persons, and other organizations in donating assets for charitable purposes.

 Article 35: Donors can donate through charitable organizations and can also donate directly to beneficiaries.